galCohen88/arduino/README.md

 ## Why I started this?

 I heard about arduino few years ago in uni.
 The only thing I knew about it that it uses C as its programming language.
-The starting motive was creating a servo opening my office door.
+The motivation when started was for creating a remote controlled servo opening my office door.

 ## Why not raspberry pi?
 Raspberry Pi is great, but the idea of running code on another OS was not charming as running embedded code.
-(and nothing against linux - I love it, I use it by daily basis).
+(nothing against linux - I love it, I use it by daily basis).

 ## Hardware
 **Arduino board**

-I'm using Arduino uno r3, why did i choose this one? because it was in stock in the shop, and recommended by the community.
+I'm using Arduino uno r3.
+Why did i choose this model? mainly because it was in stock, and recommended by the community.

 **WIFI shield**